ARGUMENTATION 1: DEFINITIONS

 This defines the common use of the word rhetoric in ancient Greece, what people call rhetoric.

-Now what rhetoric is, in its substance — or lack of substance — is another story:
+Now what rhetoric is, in its substance, or lack of substance, is another story:

 By my reasoning, oratory is an image of a part of politics.
 (Plato, Gorgias, 463d; CW, p.
 807)

 Aristotle positions rhetoric not as a counterfeit but as “the counterpart of dialectic” (Rhet, I, 1, 1354a1; RR p.
-95) and defines it as an empirical techne, a craft, oriented towards the study of specific cases:
+95) and defines it as an empirical techne, a craft, oriented toward the study of specific cases:

 Rhetoric may be defined as the faculty of observing in any given case the available means of persuasion (Rhet, I, 2, 1355b25; RR, p.
 105).